evcoats/Cyclic-Public/README.md

-Project for automating the moderation of live-action games of "Assassin" or "Assassins"
+Project for automating the moderation of live-action games of "Assassin" or "Paranoia"

 Django, AWS Elastic Beanstalk, JavaScript